yangchuansheng/plone.docker/docs/usage.rst

 There are two ways to use this image out-of-the-box:

 1. Standalone
-2. ZEO client
+2. ZEO cluster

-1. Simple usage
+1. Standalone
 ---------------
 ::